So, Just How Screwed Are Prince Harry and Meghan Markle Now?

 The signs so far are that his father may not be as keen on separating family and state.
 Even if he was, the truth is that Harry attacked Charles very personally in a way that he was cleverly cautious not to do to his grandmother.
 So, Charles has every reason to be aggrieved on behalf of the Crown and on behalf of himself, as a father.

-But then there was today’s speech, and a very public and loving olive branch.
+But then there was today’s speech, and a very public and affectionate olive branch.
 Charles has said publicly that he loves Harry, yes.
 But for the royals actions always speak louder than words.

 In other words, if Charles really wants to mend bridges with Harry and Meghan, they had better be given damn good seats at the funeral.